andrewdavidmackenzie/pigg/BUILDING.md

   RPi
   command line

-Use `"make run"` to start `piggui` on the local machine - for GUI development.
+Use `"make run-release"` to start a release build of `piggui` on the local machine - for GUI development, or use `make run` to start a debug build of the same.

 ### Building for Pi from macOS, linux or Windows